simonameiler/TC_model_comparison/README.md

 Python script for post-processing of impact results; subsampling, confidence intervals, etc.
 The output npz files are used for plotting and uploaded in the data folder.

+#### Impact_tables_res.py
+Python script containing impact analyses.
+Produces numbers for Supplementary Tables 1-4 and Hurricane Maria analysis.
+Can be executed with the data in the "data" folder.

 #### Fig*.py
 Python scripts named according to their Figure number in the publication can be used to reproduce the figures.